section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ### Introduction
 SQLi in [WordPress](https://kinsta.com/knowledgebase/what-is-wordpress/) is [ranked the second most critical vulnerability](secure.wphackedhelp.com).
 [Updating your WordPress website](https://wordpress.org/support/article/updating-wordpress/) can shield you from SQLi; however, third-party themes and plugins still pose a significant threat.
 SQLi is the manipulation of a security flaw in database systems.
 WordPress, as a platform, runs server-side scripts in PHP.
-Hence, SQL and PHP make WordPress websites vulnerable to attackers via inserting malicious URLs embedded with commands that trigger the database's behaviors.
+Hence, SQL and PHP make WordPress websites vulnerable to attackers.
+They could insert malicious URLs (which are embedded with commands) that trigger unwanted behaviours from your database.
 Consequently, your database's sensitive information is exposed or leaked to hackers, which they can use to manipulate your WordPress website.

 #### What is SQLi?

-SQLi is the injection or insertion of SQL code, usually via data transmitted from a website.
+SQL injection (SQLi) is the injection or insertion of SQL code, usually via data transmitted from a website.
 When an SQLi attack is deployed successfully, it gives them access to sensitive information and the ability to add/edit/delete data from a database.
-Generally, SQLi provides an attacker with the possibility to execute all actions related to a database.
-SQLi takes advantage of PHP, and SQL database hence poses a significant risk to WordPress.
+Basically, every action you can take regarding a database can be executed by the attacker.
 Other than PHP, [the ASP language](https://www.w3schools.com/asp/default.ASP) is also prone to SQLi.

 An attacker uses data input by the user into the database that isn't sufficiently masked and contains meta-characters, i.e. semicolons, quotation marks, and double hyphens.
 These parameters have specific functions with which the SQL interpreter uses to execute external commands.
 SQLi targets old interfaces that often do not necessarily mask key parameters such as ASP and PHP, making them a perfect target for an SQLi attack.